SteffenHaeussler/sim_agent/README.md

+## Acknowledgments

 This is a personal project inspired by my past work, but built independently from scratch.
-This project is oriented by this[book](https://www.cosmicpython.com/)
+The architecture is based on Domain-Driven Design principles from the ["Cosmic Python" book](https://www.cosmicpython.com/), demonstrating how event-driven patterns can be effectively applied to AI agent systems.